 To buy standard garage door torsion springs go directly to our torsion spring prices at the bottom of this page.
 To assure you are ordering the correct springs, read or review this page.
 The extra time should prove beneficial.
 Over the years we have discovered that informed customers are happier.

 Standard residential torsion springs are found on a shaft above the center of the garage door.
 These springs typically come in 1 3/4", 2" and 2 1/4" inside diameters.
-If you have a broken torsion spring, read below to make the measurements you need, and then purchase a new garage door spring.
+If you have a broken torsion spring, read below to make the measurements you need, and then purchase a new garage door spring or springs.

 Included below are a number of popular torsion spring topics, many of which you may want to consider before ordering a new standard torsion spring for your garage door.

 A standard torsion spring has a stationary cone which secures the spring to the spring anchor bracket.
 Since this bracket is secured to the wall, the stationary cone, as its name suggests, does not move.
 The other end of the torsion spring has a winding cone.
 This winding cone is used when installing, adjusting, and uninstalling the springs.
 When installing the torsion spring, the coils of the spring are wound up to create a lot of torque.